GGFHF/TOA/README.md

 implements the most appropriate workflow for the experiment they are analyzing; iii) view statistics and graphics of results;  and iv) track the status of processes during execution.

+Refer to the TOA-manual.pdf in the "Package" folder for installation instructions, a description of the software and examples of use.

 This software has been developed by:

     GI Sistemas Naturales e Historia Forestal